marwansss/Radio-Shash-OnCloud/README.md

 ### Monitoring and Maintenance

 - **AWS CloudWatch**: Monitor the Kubernetes cluster and EC2 instances.
-- **S3 Buckets**: Store ELB access logs and the deep learning model file.
+- **S3 Buckets**: Store ELB access logs and the deep learning model file used in building docker image.
 - **AWS Backup**: Automate snapshot creation for Jenkins EC2 machine.

 Enjoy using Radioshash for detecting and understanding brain tumors through cutting-edge technology and cloud infrastructure!